-NO. DATE: Irrevocable Letter of Credit
+NO. DATE: Irrevoc able Letter of Credit

-BENEFICIARY: Berenberg Capital Markets LLC 255 State Street Boston, Massachusetts Dear Sir(s):

-We hereby authorize you to value on

-Boston, Mass.

-For the account of up to the aggregate amount of \$

-Available by your drafts at sight, accompanied by your statement, purportedly signed by one of your authorized officers, partners or agents, that the amount of your drawing represents funds due and payable under a certain Sublease dated as of as Subtenant.
+BENEFICIARY: Berenberg Capital Markets LLC 255 State Street Boston, Massachusetts Dear Sir(s): We hereby authorize you to v value on Boston, Mass.
+For the account of up to the aggregate amount of \$ Available by your drafts at sight, accompanied by your statement, purportedly signed by one of your authorized officers, partners or agents, that the amount of your drawing represents funds due and payable under a certain Sublease dated as of , executed by and between , Inc., as Sublandlord